Dr Dylan Phillips

 Research

 I completed my PhD at Aberystwyth and have since continued my research which focuses on understanding and manipulating the meiotic DNA repair pathways in a range of key crop species.
 These complex repair pathways are responsible for generating the genetically diverse populations that plant breeders select their elite lines from.
 The aim of the research is to enhance the transferred important traits from diverse germplasm into commercial varieties.
 Genome editing technology has already had a dramatic effect on how research is performed and will undoubtedly revolutionise the way plant breeding is performed.
-I am involved in the development and implementation of the CRISPR-Cas9 technology in IBERS, and have a keen interest in improving current plant transformation methods.
+I am involved in the development and implementation of the CRISPR-Cas9 technology, and have a keen interest in improving current plant transformation methods.

 Research Groups